StoneTrench/mineflayer-task-manager/README.md

 # mineflayer-task-manager

-A very simple mineflayer task manager.
-It's promise based, but you can use simple functions in the queue.
+A mineflayer task queue manager.
+It's promise based, but you can also use non async functions in the queue.

 Example usage:
 ```ts